rems-project/cn-tutorial/src/example-archive/README.md

 * `SAW` - Examples derived from the [Software Analysis Workbench (SAW)](https://saw.galois.com) repository and tutorial.
 * `should-fail` - Small examples that should always fail.
 * `open-sut` - Examples inspired by the VERSE Open System Under Test (Open SUT).
+* `coq-lemmas` - Examples with declared lemmas that can be exported to Coq for manual proofs.

 ## Organization